 Parotid hypertrophy and erosion of the teeth are the most common physical signs and may prompt diagnosis.

 Cognitive behavioural therapy (CBT) is considered optimal primary treatment for bulimia, but it may not always be available.

 Selective serotonin-reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs) may be used adjunctively to CBT, or as an alternative when CBT is not available.

 Treatment of comorbid psychiatric disorders, such as major depressive disorder and obsessive-compulsive disorder, is necessary to optimise the chance of recovery from bulimia nervosa.
 SSRIs are effective in additional treatment of comorbid psychiatric disease.

 Bulimia nervosa is an eating disorder characterised by recurrent episodes of binge eating, followed by behaviours aimed at compensating for the binge.
-Binge-eating episodes are characterised by eating an amount of food that is definitely larger than most people would eat (e.g., at least twice the normal amount of food ingested) over a discrete period of time (it must be ingested more quickly than normally).
-Binges are accompanied by a sense of lack of control over eating during the episode.
+Binge-eating episodes are characterised by eating an amount of food that is definitely larger than most people would eat in a similar period of time under similar circumstances, and a sense of lack of control over eating during the episode.
 Recurrent inappropriate compensatory behaviours occur in order to prevent weight gain.
 These behaviours include self-induced vomiting; fasting; excessive exercise; and misuse of laxatives, diuretics, enemas, or other medication.
 Binge-eating episodes typically occur, on average, at least weekly for 3 months.